 +1 301 405 9862 firstname.lastname@example.org

-Dina El-Hefnawy is a Senior Lecturer in the Arabic department.
+Ahmed Hanafy is a Lecturer in the Arabic Department.

 Ahmed graduated from Alexandria University where he received his Bachelor of Arts and Education from the School of Education, specialized in teaching English as a foreign language.
 Then, he continued his Master’s studies in English-Arabic Translation.